 - Loss of ability to earn a living

-In some burn injury cases in Maryland, family members may also be able to receive damages for the loss of consortium.
-This means that the family member has lost their loved one’s companionship, love or support due to the accident and injury.
+In some burn injury cases, family members may also be able to receive damages for the loss of consortium.
+This means that the family member has lost their loved one’s companionship, love, or support due to the accident and injury.

 It has been reported by the Office of the Maryland State Fire Marshal that in 2017, over 25 victims of fire fatalities died due to thermal burns and smoke inhalation.
 In the same year, there were three people who lost their lives due to injuries from burns.
 In 2016, there were 11 people who lost their lives due to burning injuries and 31 who lost their lives because of thermal burns and smoke inhalation.

 In the 2016-17 Yearly Report by the Maryland Institute for Emergency Medical Services, it was published that the Burn Center at Johns Hopkins had 826 burn cases between the summer of 2014 until the spring of 2015, 735 cases between the summer of 2015 and spring 2016 and 740 cases from summer 2015 to spring 2016.
 These were all categorized as adult cases.